reza55n/listfx/README.md

 - Directory separator is always `/`, even in Microsoft Windows.

-- If the entry ends with `/`, it will match a directory, otherwise will match a file.
+- If the entry ends with `/`, it will match a directory; otherwise, will match a file.

 - If the entry starts with `/`, it will be related to the root target path.